Good Black book club reads by Cincinnati Black writers.

 Bold Love: A Letter to My Young Sisters (2016)

 Bold Love speaks to young ladies and women that may not understand the pathology of their behaviors.

-Al’s common sense approach is mixed with humor accompanied by personal stories of financial challenge and triumph.
-His story captures your attention and prompts you to maximize your financial potential.
+Al’s common-sense approach is mixed with humor accompanied by personal stories of financial challenge and triumph.
+Also, his story will capture your attention and prompt you to maximize your financial potential.

-Evolution, Darwinism and Freudian theories would say that women are “emotional beings”; but why can’t women just be “expressive”?
-These “categories” of what is and what isn’t is part of the conflict in being accepted versus unaccepted.
+Evolution, Darwinism, and Freudian theories would say that women are “emotional beings”; but why can’t women just be “expressive”?
+These “categories” of what is and what isn’t is part of the conflict between being accepted versus unaccepted.

 Vision.
 Future.
 Reality: How to Budget Like a Boss (2016)

 Take back control of your pocketbook and live the life you want to live.